 Sheldon J. Fox

 Sheldon J. Fox is senior vice president, Operations and Information Technology, for Harris Corporation.
-In this role, he leads manufacturing, supply chain, and quality functions, as well as global business services and IT.
+In this role, he leads the manufacturing, supply chain, quality, and environmental health & safety functions, as well as global business services and IT.

 Prior to this, as senior vice president, Integration and Engineering, Fox led the successful integration of Exelis into Harris.
 He was previously group president of Harris Government Communications Systems (GCS) leading the development, production and integration of advanced communications and information systems for defense, national intelligence and civil agency customers worldwide.